graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/errors.md

 Invalid variable values | InvalidVariableError | INVALID_VALUE
 Validation errors | ValidationError | (varies)

 Field resolvers can manually trigger an input error by throwing an `ExecutionError` or derived class.
-Any other thrown error is treated as a processing error (see below).
-Below is an example of typical validation within a query or mutation that returns an input error:
+Any other thrown error is treated as a processing error (see Processing Errors below).
+Here is an example of typical validation within a field resolver that returns an input error:

 ```csharp
 Field<NonNullGraphType<OrderGraph>>("order",